 Unused prepared foods leftover in excess

-When possible, excess prepared foods are donated to Second Harvest Food Bank
+When possible, excess prepared foods are donated to The Bread of Life.

 Used Fryer Oil

-The college partners with local residents for oil pick up who reuse as bio-diesel fuel.
+The college partners with local residents and US Foods for oil pick up so that it may be reused as bio-diesel fuel.

 The school recycles its office paper, metal cans, glass and plastic, and a large recycle dumpster is located behind Vail.
 New employees are taught the procedures and value of recycling.